-One of the most memorable recent uses of buttons was in the 1999 Mike Judge movie Office Space where Joanna (played by Jennifer Aniston) was required to wear pieces of flair at her restaurant job, a slam to restaurants with high energy servers decked out with dozens of promotional buttons.
-(Watch the video movie trailer at about the 37 second mark.)
+One of the most memorable recent uses of buttons was in the 1999 Mike Judge movie Office Space where Joanna (played by Jennifer Aniston) was required to wear "pieces of flair" (translation: promotional buttons) at her restaurant job, a slam to restaurants with high energy servers decked out with dozens of buttons.

 Types of Promotional Buttons